rajatimalsina18/planary-support/PRIVACY_POLICY.md

 If you restore your device from a backup, previously backed-up Planary data may be restored by iOS.

+For support emails, you may contact us to request deletion of emails you previously sent to us.

 ## Children’s Privacy

 Planary is not directed toward children under 13.

 Planary does not knowingly collect personal information from children.
-Because Planary does not collect personal data through the App, we do not knowingly collect personal information from users of any age.
+Because Planary does not collect personal data through the App, we do not knowingly collect personal information from users of any age through the App.

 ## Security